JabRef/jabref/README.md

 ### Bug Reports, Suggestions, Other Feedback

 We are thankful for any bug reports or other feedback.

-If there are features you want included in JabRef, tell us!
+If there are features you want included in JabRef, [tell us in our forum](http://discourse.jabref.org/c/features)!

+If you have questions regarding the usage, or you want to give general feedback the forum is also the right place for this: [discourse.jabref.org](http://discourse.jabref.org/c/features)

 You can use our [GitHub issue tracker](https://github.com/JabRef/jabref/issues) to send in bug reports and suggestions.